farhaanshaikh19/metis_projects/05-Driven_to_Death/README.md

 ![Alcohol involved chart](./images/alcohol_involved_likelihood.png "Alcohol involved")

 2. California has 34 Urban Counties and 24 Rural Counties.
 The model suggests that in rural locations, all other factors being equal, a collision is **2.95 times more likely** to result in a severe/fatal accident.
+This may be explained in part due to higher speed limits in rural areas and in some cases, highways that are not divided.
 Rural Accidents aacount for 1/4 of all collisions.

 ![Rural Location Severity Odds](./images/rural_likelihood.png "Rural Location Odds") ![Urban and Rural Counties](./images/urban_rural_counties.png "Urban and Rural Counties")

-	This may be explained in part due to higher speed limits in rural areas and in some cases, highways that are not divided.

-3. Pedestrians, Motorcyclists, and Bicyclists are in mortal danger when collisions occur.
+3. Pedestrians (**16.2X greater odds**), Motorcyclists (**16.1X greater odds**), and Bicyclists (**7.4X greater odds**)are in mortal danger when collisions occur.

 ![Pedestrian Chart](./images/pedestrian_involved.png "Pedestrian Involved") ![Motorcycle chart](./images/motorcycle_involved.png) ![Bicycle Chart](./images/bicycle_involved.png "Bicycle Involved")